ClassicUO/packets/README.md

-# ClassicUO Desktop and Web Non-Standard UO Packets Repository
+# Non-Standard UO Packets Repository

 This repository is dedicated to documenting the non-standard Ultima Online (UO) packet structures used by ClassicUO Desktop and Web clients, and providing implementations for various UO emulators.